engineblock/engineblock/docs/command_line.md

 activity alias=test3 type=diag threads=2 interval=50
 ~~~

-In this case, the order is not preserved.
-Activities listed will be prepended as script to start the listed activities.
+The order of execution is preserved.
+The only caveat is that activities that are added
+in this way will be required to run completion before the scenario script exits.
+The point
+at which they are inserted into the script buffer will determine when they are started.
+The
+cycle parameter on each one will determine how many cycles it runs for before graceful exit.

 __Learning about activities__

 If you need to learn about what activity types are available in your runtime, their required parameters, etc, do this:

-    java -jar eb.jar activitytypes
+    java -jar eb.jar --list-activity-types

-Each one should be listed with an example activity definition.
+Each activity type that is known to your runtime will be listed.

 You can also learn more about a particular activity type like this:
 ~~~